unicef/django-celery-boost/README.md

-django-celery-models is a small Django Abstract Model that provides some useful methods to manage Models that represents the "context" of a Celery task.
+django-celery-model is a small Django Abstract Model that provides some useful methods to manage Models that represents the "context" of a Celery task.